offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

-When an alignment graph involves sequences with more than one element, the re-formulated HMM chains squares together similarly to how an alignment graph chains squares together.
+Imagine an alignment graph where the sequences being aligned have more than 1 element (e.g. [h, i] vs [q, i]).
+To re-formulate such an alignment graph as an HMM, chain single element alignment square together similar to how an alignment graph chains its single alignment squares together.
 Except for the bottom-right square in the chain, each squares in an HMM should omit its T hidden state.
-That means squares emitting their T hidden state two bottom-right hidden states, where ...

- * one is an emitting hidden state, labelled as E.
- * one is a non-emitting hidden state, labelled as D.

-For example, consider the sequence alignment [h, i] vs [q, i].
-From [h, i]'s perspective, whenever an edge in the alignment graph goes ...

- * down, it's a gap: Must point to D (non-emitting hidden state).
- * right, it's an insertion: Must point to E (emitting hidden state).
- * diagonal, it's an match: Must point to E (emitting hidden state).

 <table>
 <tr><th>Sequence Alignment</th><th>HMM</th></tr>